smoke275/ObjectDetection/README.md

 {1: 345708, 2: 97358, 4: 2491}
 ```

+It can be seen from the data that the data is significantly skewed towards cars and pedestrians.
+But the data doesn't have a huge number of cyclists.

 ### Create the training - validation splits

 Split the data into 87% train, 10% validation and 3% test.